American Post-Ops Academy : Policies

 Most, but not all, state massage therapy boards accept NCBTMB-approved courses for continuing education.
 Please confirm acceptance with your state board prior to registering for this course.

-Please be advised, none of our courses do not permit students to treat patients with lymphedema without professional training and education in lymphedema.
+Please be advised, none of our courses permit students to treat patients with lymphedema without professional training and education in lymphedema.
 To be able to do so, students must be a Certified Lymphedema Therapist (CLT).

-Course Schedule
+Course Schedule and Cancellation

 Course Enrollment and Fees